The Transfusion Drink

 Recipe: How to Make a TransfusionThe recipe for a good transfusion cocktail is fairly straight forward.
 Golf's mightiest cocktail consists of only 4 ingredients: ice, vodka, ginger ale and grape juice.
 This bare bones golf drink recipe also means:

-- Every clubhouse bar, from your local municipal to Augusta National, should be capable of making one.
+- Every golf and country club bar, from your local municipal clubhouse to Augusta National, should be capable of making one.

 - If you get the portions wrong it will taste terrible.
 Guaranteed.